Clover REST API basics

 - Don't check app tokens into your source code online.

-- You must securely store any data that your own services cache.
+- Securely store any data that your own services cache.

 Customer and employee-facing apps must prevent unauthorized users from accessing privileged data, including the Clover credentials your app uses.